 There was no other facility meeting the various federal agency regulations.
 And no other port with the capability of loading large amounts of explosives into deepwater ships for export.
 Most of these explosives were destined for commercial mining and construction projects.

-Between May of 1975 and June 1977, 52 millions worth of explosives and other cargo shipped through Kings Bay.
+Between May of 1975 and June 1977, 52 million worth of explosives and other cargo were shipped through Kings Bay.

 Manufacturers of commercial explosives with considerable use of the terminal at the late 70s were:

 - Atlas Powder Co. (based in Miami)

 - Olin Winchester International (based in New Haven, Conn.)

 But, there was a problem.
 Army requirements didn’t let the full exploit of the installations.

 Not everyone was happy with this.
 So, here is where Congressman Bo Ginn enters the game…